 There's no need to buy expensive ice cream makers.
 You can save money and make homemade ice cream whenever you want simply by using your refrigerator freezer.

-If you're new to making ice cream at home, you'll be pleasantly surprised at how good it turns out.
+Once you make homemade ice cream, you'll be pleasantly surprised at how good it turns out.
 Believe me, it will taste so much better than any store-bought variety.
 And, you'll have the added satisfaction of always knowing how to make it yourself.

 Simply follow the easy steps.
-Remember, you get to control the sweetness and flavor, so your homemade ice cream will be much healthier than any brand-name kind.
+Remember, you get to control the sweetness and flavor, so your homemade ice cream will be so much healthier than any brand-name variety.
 And if you have the ingredients, you can begin right now.

 Simply follow the recipe to prepare the mixture, then sample it and adjust the ingredients to your own taste.
-Any recipe for making ice cream can be used, and Grandma's easy ice cream recipes are perfect for this.
+Any recipe to make homemade ice cream can be used, but Grandma's old fashioned ice cream recipes are wonderful for this purpose.

-When you are satisfied with the taste, and the mixture is ready to freeze, pour it into a freezer container and seal it with the container's lid.
-If the container doesn't have a lid, then carefully seal the container tightly with aluminum foil.
+When you are satisfied with the mixture's taste, and it's ready to freeze, pour it into a freezer container and seal it with the container's lid.
+If your container doesn't have a lid, then carefully seal it tightly with aluminum foil.

-After making ice cream at home for a while, you'll find that shallow freezer containers or cake pans work best as they allow the mixture to freeze quickly.
+After you make homemade ice cream for a while, you'll find that shallow freezer containers or cake pans work best as they allow the mixture to freeze quickly.
 Here are some tips on how to use them:

 After the mixture has been sitting in the freezer for 20 minutes or so, take it out, and if it has been in there long enough you should notice a thick layer of ice crystals coating the inside of the container.